What Services are Provided?

 Building on the basic collection of audio and braille titles that NLS provides, WTBBL and other cooperating libraries, frequently add books and magazines of local interest.
 The titles are available by looking at the WTBBL WebOPAC or the NLS Voyager catalog or by reading the WTBBL Bulletin Board newsletter.

 Throughout the year, a telephone book discussion group for adults in held.
-During the summer, WTBBL offers reading programs for children and teens.
+During the summer, WTBBL offers reading programs for all ages.

 Books for youths — from preschool to young adult — are available in audio, braille, and print/braille formats.

-Registered borrowers learn of new books added to the collection through two bimonthly publications, Braille Book Review and Talking Book Topics.
-The NLS book collection and other resources from cooperating agencies are listed in the NLS Union Catalog, which is searchable at https://www.loc.gov/nls/.
+Registered borrowers learn of new books added to the collection through two bimonthly publications, Braille Book Review and Talking Book Topics, and the International Language Quarterly.
+The NLS book collection and other resources from cooperating agencies are listed in the NLS Union Catalog, which is searchable at https://nlscatalog.loc.gov/index.html.

 Magazines are selected for the program based on demonstrated reader interest.
 NLS produces more than 45 audio and more than 30 braille magazine titles.
 Readers may subscribe to such titles as People, National Geographic, and Consumer Reports in audio and ESPN The Magazine and the New York Times Large Print Weekly in braille.
 Magazines for children are also available.